hdub-tech/bitwarden-directory-connector-containers/docs/typed-images.md

 ##### Build all gsuite images, while always rebuilding the login stage

-This is useful if you've recently rotated secrets (which wouldn't be picked up by podman) and/or you want to regenerate the `data.json` within the image (no secrets are stored within) and/or test `bwdc login` and `bwdc logout`.
+This is useful if you have recently rotated secrets (which would not be picked up by podman) and/or you want to regenerate the `data.json` within the image (no secrets are stored within) and/or test `bwdc login` and `bwdc logout`.

 ```bash